morris-lab/BiddyetalWorkflow/README.md

 ```

-Now that the reads have been parsed we can quantify the CellTag for each cell and create a Cell x CellTag matrix.
+Now that the reads have been parsed we can quantify the CellTag for each cell and create a Cell Barcode x CellTag matrix.
 We accomplish this using a custom R script that can be found in the `/scripts/` directory.
+This script groups CellTags by Cell Barcodes and then counts the number of unique UMIs for each Cell Barcode x CellTag pair.
+Any Cell Barcodes not present in the filtered 10x CellRanger results are filtered out.
+This creates a CellTag UMI count matrix which is then used to identify clones.

+The command `Rscript` allows you  to run the custom R script `matrix.count.celltags.R` from the command line.
+This script requires three arguments:

+1. `hf1.d15.barcodes.tsv`
+  + This is the output for this timepoint from the 10x CellRanger pipeline.
+The file contains a list of all cell barcodes identified in the filtered dataset.

+2. `v1.celltag.parsed.tsv`
+  + This is the output file from the previous command.
+It contains the parsed CellTag read data.

+3. `hf1.d15.v1`
+  + This argument is a prefix that will be used to uniquely identify output files from the script.